oceanprotocol-archive/data-challenges/DataBuilders Hackathon.md

-# Gitcoin Open Data Hackathon using Ocean Protocol
+# Gitcoin OpenData Hackathon using Ocean Protocol

-In the Ocean Protocol <> Gitcoin ODC Hackathon, contestants are incentivised to use Ocean's technology to find insightful anti-Sybil algorithms and to package anti-Sybil algorithms into composable legos with a fully decentrealised approach.
+Ocean Protocol allows for decentralized sharing of data and algorithms.
+Contestants are strongly incentivised to use Ocean's technology stack to create insightful anti-Sybil algorithms and to package anti-Sybil algorithms into composable legos in a fully decentrealised approach.

+Ocean provides a free and an easy way to decentralize access control to algorithms and/or deploy ERC725Y as soulbound tokens for preventing misuse of DAO proposal mechanisms.

 ## 0. Key Details